stjordanis/terra-docs-old/docs/validator-getting-started.md

 You should also be able to see your validator on the Terra Station.
 You are looking for the `bech32` encoded `address` in the `~/.terrad/config/priv_validator.json` file.

-{% hint style="warning" %}
-To be in the validator set, you need to have more total voting power than the 100th validator.
+> To be in the validator set, you need to have more total voting power than the 100th validator.
-{% endhint %}
+{important}

 ## Common Problems